jvasileff/ceylon-dart/README.md

 - `ceylon compile-dart` to compile Ceylon modules to Dart
 - `ceylon run-dart` to run compiled Ceylon modules on the Dart VM

-A third tool, `ceylon assemble-dart`, packages Ceylon modules as standalone executables for the Dart VM.
+A third tool, `ceylon assemble-dart`, package a Ceylon module as a standalone executable for the Dart VM.

 ### "Hello, World" Walkthrough